Bose F1 Model 812 Flexible Array Loudspeaker

 Styling

 The style of the F1 812 is very calm, and it stands out from the usual boxy design of other PA systems.
-The north to the south convex curve adds a touch of modernity while the angular design fits better into corners.
+The north-to-south convex curve adds a touch of modernity while the angular design fits better into corners.

 It looks somewhat of a cross between specialized audio equipment and consumer design.